 2018-2019 The entire school is now in full RtI implementation with the expectation of 5-7 different rotations during the year.
 Some grade levels have exceed the expectation and are on their 8th or 9th rotations and are still going strong.

 We are proud to claim that we are a RtI school and the progress our sub groups are making is significant.
 Referring to our SBAC Performance by Subgroup charts you will notice substantial growth in English Language Arts in our African American (+24), Hispanic (+15), White (+12), EL (+9) and Special Ed (+23) subgroups.
 In Math there was growth in our Hispanic (+3), White (+7) and Special Ed (+17) subgroups.

-The journey over the past seven years has been, to say the least, a lot of hard work but worth all of the efforts.
+The journey over the past eight years has been, to say the least, a lot of hard work but worth all of the efforts.
 The reason we have made such strides is because the teachers of Glenmoor saw the need and worked collaboratively in their grade levels and with each other to reach the place we are today.